LFDT-Lockness/generic-ec/README.md

 ## Exposed API

-Limiting API is exposed: elliptic point arithmetic (points addition, negation, multiplying at scalar), scalar arithmetic (addition, multiplication, inverse modulo prime group order), encode/decode to bytes represenstation, hash to curve, and hash to scalar.
+Limited API is exposed: elliptic point arithmetic (points addition, negation, multiplying at scalar), scalar arithmetic (addition, multiplication, inverse modulo prime group order), and encode/decode to bytes represenstation.

-We intentionally do not expose primitives like retrieveing point coordinates, field elements (integers modulo curve order).
+Hash to curve, hash to scalar primitives, accessing affine coordinates of points are available for some curves through `FromHash` and other traits.

 ## Security & guarantees

 Library mitigates a bunch of attacks (such as small-group attack) by design by enforcing following checks:
-* Scalar `Scalar<E>` must be modulo group order
+* Scalar `Scalar<E>` must be an integer modulo curve prime order

-  I.e. scalar is guaranteed to be in range `[0; group_order)`
 * Elliptic point `Point<E>` must be on the curve

   I.e. elliptic point is guaranteed to satisfy equation of `E`
-* Non-zero elliptic point `Point<E>` must have order equal to group order

-  Combining to fact that scalar is guaranteed to be modulo group order, it basically means that result of multiplication (non-zero point × non-zero scalar) is always a valid non-zero point.
+* `Point<E>` is torsion-free

+  Elliptic points should be free of small-group component.
+This eliminates any kind of small-group attacks.

 Point or scalar not meeting above requirements cannot be constructed (in safe Rust), as these checks are always enforced.
 E.g. if you're deserializing a sequence of bytes that represents an invalid point,